 On your own, you can recharge at your own pace.
 Perhaps follow your wander in nature with an indulgent massage then settle in for a quiet afternoon curled up with a glass of wine or hot beverage, and a book that holds your attention as gently as the island's hush.
 Whatever replenishment looks like for you, it's yours to choose.

 Let nature shape your rhythm by heading out to explore the island by foot or by bike.
 The Wadjemup Bidi trails crisscross the island for 45 km, so you can wander at leisure amongst the unique flora and fauna, your time together only interrupted by birdsong.
-Then finish up with a dinner of satisfying Italian fare at Isola Bar e Cibo, South East Asian eats at the intimate Lontara restaurant, or Mediterranean dishes at the newly opened Sunsets, all enclosed to stay toasty and warm this winter.
+Then finish up with a dinner of satisfying Italian fare at Isola Bar e Cibo, South East Asian eats at the intimate Lontara restaurant, or Mediterranean dishes at Sunsets, all enclosed to stay toasty and warm this winter.

 Leave the screens behind and allow the kids to fully connect with nature and the meaningful history of the island.